jkkummerfeld/1ec-graph-parser/parser/README.md

 # Building

 This directory is set up to work with sbt (the simple build tool).
-As well as the standard sbt commands (e.g. `compile`) it also supports `assembly`, which creates a single jar with all of the necessary classes and resources.
+As well as the standard sbt commands (e.g. `compile`) it also supports `assembly`, which creates a single jar with all of the necessary classes and resources (though not models, which can be added with `jar uf jar-to-edit.jar model.gz model2.gz...`).

 # Options

-The parser consists of a set of stages, which are run in order, with each stage used to prune options for the next stage.
+The parser consists of a set of stages, which are run in order, with each stage used to prune during the next stage.
 Configuring a run involves setting options for the stages (which are saved in files, one file per stage) and then setting command line arguments.

 ## Stage options